Table of Contents

 - Use OAuth and Firebase Authentication for secure logins.

-- Encrypt sensitive data stored locally using AES encryption.
+- Encrypt sensitive data stored locally with AES encryption.

 - Implement SSL/TLS protocols for secure network communication.